How to Build a CRM Automation Workflow in n8n From Scratch

 As an agency, your clients will use different CRMs.
 Structure your n8n workflows to be CRM-agnostic by abstracting the CRM interaction into a sub-workflow:

-• Use a Switch node inside the sub-workflow to route to the appropriate CRM node based on a crm_type variable
+- Use a Switch node inside the sub-workflow to route to the appropriate CRM node based on a

+This abstraction pattern saves significant time when onboarding new clients.
+Once your core automation logic is built, deploying to a new CRM platform takes hours instead of days.
 For more information on building scalable workflow architectures for multiple clients, see our AI automation agency guide.
-For comparing n8n against Make.com for CRM projects specifically, read our n8n vs Make for agency client projects comparison.
+For comparing n8n against Make.com for CRM projects specifically, read our Make.com for AI agencies guide.

 What to Charge for CRM Automation